timofeymukha/eddylicious/docs/user_guide/workflow.rst

     * Choosing an output format that is compatible with the used solver.

+    * Generating the inflow fields by running the python script associated with the chosen inflow generation method.

     * Setting up the solver to read in boundary data from the hard drive.

-    * In case a precursor database is being built, the velocity field should be saved or later converted to a format that eddylicious can read.

 .. _workflow_openfoam: